 Sitting across the kitchen table from these veterans and listening to their memories was fascinating, haunting and educational.
 I visited with them, along with other local veterans, in order to compile their stories in a special newspaper insert.
 It was published by The Fayette County Record in La Grange, Texas, on Aug.
 14, 2015.
 That date marked the 70th anniversary of the end of World War II.
 Click to visit the paper’s website: The Record.

-That fall, I was grateful to work with Dan Mueller of KVLG/KBUK radio in La Grange, Texas, to create this audio memorial to all our World War II veterans.
-The station plays it every year for its listeners.
-KVLG
+That fall, I was grateful to work with Dan Mueller of KVLG/KBUK radio in La Grange, Texas, to create this audio program, a memorial to all World War II veterans.

 At the urging of community members, the veterans and their families, I took the next step.
 I compiled a book that includes the original 40 stories that were in the newspaper.
 It gave me the chance to add to their stories and include more photos.

-I also was fortunate to add the stories of additional local veterans, as well as some of the women who waited for them on the home front.
+I also was fortunate to add the stories of many local veterans, as well as some of the women who waited for their sweethearts, brothers and cousins on the home front.

 Veterans’ Voices and Home Front Memories features 63 first-person accounts of World War II, plus several hundred photos that have never before been published.